-Tamuna Chabashvili’s art practice consists of individual and collaborative projects.
-After graduating Jacob Nikoladze Art School, she studied at the Tbilisi State Academy of Arts.
-She has obtained her BA in Fine Art at the Gerrit Rietveld Academy in Amsterdam, where she lives and works since 1998.
-In 2003, she co-founded artists’ initiative ‘Public Space with A Roof’ (PSWAR), which functioned as a research project space until 2007.
-PSWAR projects are research-based and address various questions central in current art production.
-From 2004, PSWAR has been producing large-scale projects, blurring the borders between various roles artists are assumed to take today: artists-as-activists, artists-as-producers, or artist-as-curators.
+Tamuna Chabashvili is a visual artist based in Amsterdam and Tbilisi.
+She has obtained her BA in Fine Art at the Gerrit Rietveld Academy in Amsterdam.
+In 2003, she co-founded artists’ initiative ‘Public Space With A Roof’ (PSWAR) in Amsterdam, which functioned as a project space until 2007.
+PSWAR has been producing large-scale research projects, blurring the borders between various roles artists are assumed to take today: artists-as-activists, artists-as-producers, or artist-as-curators.
 Since 2008, PSWAR projects have been shown internationally, in places such as: Frederick Kiesler Foundation in Vienna, Austria; Centre Pompidou-Metz in France.

 Her individual practice revolves around the topic of archives and traces.
 Mapping personal stories, memories, and questions into visual and tactile narratives, are the means for her to interpret and question the inheritance of the past and find ways in which ‘counter-memories’ or ‘counter-stories’ can embody the space of silence.
 Textile often functions as a grid in her works.
 Each new project is an opportunity for her to closely work with vulnerable groups that mostly remain underrepresented or overlooked.
 Such encounters help her to broaden the context in which the retracing of embodied memories can be interpreted and positioned today.